Oxkintok "Three Flint Suns"

 Some other important structures are the "May" group, which consists of 3 structures and the "Canul" group with 4 structures.

 Many of the artifacts found during digs at Oxkintok are on display at the Museum of Anthropology in Mérida.
 Located on Paseo de Montejo at Calle 43, the museum is open Tuesdays through Saturdays from 8:00 AM to 8:00 PM and Sundays from 8:00 AM to 2:00 PM.
+Museum admission is $39 pesos.

 Only about 1.5 miles away are the Calcehtok Caves.
 The name is derived from the Mayan words CAL (neck), CEH (deer) and TOK (stone), a carved deer was found at the site.
 In some publications these caves are referred to as the Xpukil caves.
-These cave have a long history of serving the local population.
-During the Caste Wars they provide secretive shelter for the Mayan people.

 In 1842, John Lloyd Stephens and Frederick Catherwood visited Oxkintok and explored "The Labyrinth".
 The Carnegie Project, under Edwin Shook spent a short time at Oxkintok.
 Beginning in the 1980s a long-term project directed by Miguel Rivera Dorado has produced much knew information about Oxkintok.
 The INAH has invested in excavations and reconstructions at the site under the direction of Ricardo Velasquez.